 Alexander says, “Someone from investors relations had his first floor of the house painted and redecorated because he ‘couldn’t entertain clients in the condition the house was in.’”

 From Elliot: “About 20 years ago, I had a dinner meeting in San Francisco with our CEO and our PR professional.
 The dinner was in the restaurant on the first floor of the Carlisle, a small, boutique hotel, recommended by one of our board members.

 Along with our meals, the CEO and PR guy ordered a bottle of wine to share and I ordered a glass of Sprite.
-The meal arrived as did our drinks.
-My Sprite glass was short and slender with 4 large ice cubes filling it, leaving room for only 3-4 actual swallows of beverage.
-As the meal and meeting continued over 90 minutes, I asked the server to refill my drink 6 times.
+My Sprite glass was short and slender with four large ice cubes filling it, leaving room for only three or four actual swallows of beverage.
+As the meal and meeting continued over 90 minutes, I asked the server to refill my drink six times.

 When we received the bill, we learned that those Sprite refills were not free and each glass of Sprite had cost $7.50.
-So my personal drink tab for 7 tiny glasses of Sprite was $52.50, more than the bottle of wine the other 2 had shared.
+So my personal drink tab for seven tiny glasses of Sprite was $52.50, more than the bottle of wine the other two had shared.

 It was hard to explain to accounting when we returned, but at least I had witnesses who teased me about it for some time after.”